-An expert engineer in wood structures identifies the most common framing mistakes and offers advice on how to avoid them.
+An expert engineer in wood structures identifies the most common framing mistakes and offers advice on how to avoid them

 The typical errors that we see in the field are both common and highly preventable.
 Reducing callbacks is all about paying attention to detail and keeping up with wood construction systems that deliver the best structural and building science performance.
-While home construction isn’t a field that is usually known for its technological advancements, there are, in fact, important developments in building materials and systems that significantly improve both the building’s performance and the buyer’s satisfaction with the home.
+While home construction isn’t a field known for its technological advancements, there are, in fact, important developments in building materials and systems that significantly improve both the building’s performance and the buyer’s satisfaction with the home.

 The top 10 list of common framing errors includes:

 - Sheathing installed as a simple span.
 Sheathing should be installed over two or more spans, or three supports, at a minimum.

 - The strength axis is installed in the wrong direction.
 In general, panels should be installed with the long dimension or strength axis of the panel across supports.

 - Sheathing is ripped less than 24 inches and not properly supported.
 A narrow-width panel will deflect more than a panel 24 inches or greater in width.
 These panels are often installed on roof ridges, where workers are likely to walk during construction.
 The addition of blocking or edge-support clips will provide narrow-width panels with the support needed to handle heavy loads.